google-research/google-research/state_of_sparsity/README.md

 ## Trained Checkpoints

 The top performing checkpoints for each model and sparsity technique can be downloaded with the following links.
+See https://github.com/google-research/google-research/issues/392 about how to inspect the checkpoints.

 |    Model    |      Technique      | Sparsity |  BLEU |                                                                       Link                                                                      |
 |-----------|-------------------|--------|-----|-----------------------------------------------------------------------------------------------------------------------------------------------|